dronnix/search-accomodation/README.md

 ## Quickstart
 Requirements: *make* utility, *docker-engine* and *docker-compose* installed.
 To run, use: `make compose-run`.
 It downloads/builds necessary images, and runs it all together.
-PostgreSQL, CSV import utility and the API will be started.
+PostgreSQL, CSV import utility (processing the given file) and the API will be started.
 You can find import statistics and the API logs in docker-compose output:
 ```
 postgres_1        | 2022-07-17 08:27:44.505 UTC [1] LOG:  database system is ready to accept connections
 iploc-importer_1  | Time spent(sec): 20